BOOKS

 My other recent books include two anthologies.
 In each case, I edited the collection, while also contributing the introduction and an essay of my own.

-Now in its 8th printing, Paris Was Ours: 32 Writers Reflect on the City of Light (Algonquin Books of Chapel Hill, 2011), is about the transformative effect of living in Paris -- something I've done a few times in my life.
-I reached out to others who had spent serious time in this city, curious to see if their experiences matched my abiding sense that, while Paris can be a daunting place in which to live, the longterm consequences of doing so are surprisingly deep and longlasting.
-Contributors include: Diane Johnson; the Cuban novelist Zoe Valdes; Joe Queenan; Judith Thurman; the Iraqi-born editor Samuel Shimon; Stacy Schiff, and many others.
+Now in its 16th printing, Paris Was Ours: 32 Writers Reflect on the City of Light ˆ(Hachette / Algonquin Books, 2011) is about the transformative effect of living in Paris.
+I reached out to others who had spent serious time in this city, curious to see if their experiences matched my abiding sense that, while Paris can be a daunting place in which to live, the consequences of doing so are deep and longlasting.
+Contributors include: Diane Johnson; the Cuban novelist Zoe Valdes; Joe Queenan; Judith Thurman; the Iraqi-born editor Samuel Shimon; Stacy Schiff, and others.

-My anthology The Beatles Are Here!: 50 Years After the Band Arrived in America, Writers, Musicians and Other Fans Remember (Algonquin Books, 2014) was inspired by a photo taken of a preteen me - screaming, of course - during one of this band's early visits to New York City.
-Published in The New York Times, it later became iconic.
+My anthology The Beatles Are Here!: 50 Years After the Band Arrived in America, Writers, Musicians and Other Fans Remember (Hachette / Algonquin, 2014) was inspired by a photo published in The New York Times of a preteen me - screaming, of course - with several other Beatlemaniacs during one of this band's early visits to New York City.
 That photo graces the cover of this collection, which commemorates the band's dramatic 1964 arrival in the US.
-Contributors range from writers (Lisa See, Greil Marcus, Pico Iyer, Sigrid Nunez, Roy Blount, Jr., and others); musicians, from Billy Joel to Bob Dylan; and assorted fans -- including the shreiking girls in the photo, who found each other so many years later.
+Contributors range from writers (Greil Marcus, Pico Iyer, Sigrid Nunez, and others); musicians, from Billy Joel to Bob Dylan; and assorted fans, including we girls from the Times photo, who refound each other so many years later.

 DESIGN BOOKS